Commanvil/charon77.github.io/posts/git.md

 in a team of five people, per se.
 Each of them work on different parts of the project.
 For instance, one person could person on one particular feature of an app, corresponding to several files, while the others could be working on different files.
-Sometimes, several people could be editing different or even same part of a single file, like the main page of a mobile app, or the css of a website.
+Sometimes, several people could be editing different or even same parts of a single file, like the main page of a mobile app, or the css of a website.

 We need some sort of system that could: